tobsirl/AWS-Certified-DevOps-Engineer/README.md

 - STAGES can have sequential or parallel ACTIONS
 - Movement between stages can require manual approval
 - Artifacts can be loaded into an action, and generated from an action
+- State Changes => Event bridge (e.g. Success, Failure, Cancelled)
+- Cloudtrail or Console UI can be used to view / interact